NeurodataWithoutBorders/nwbinspector/docs/best_practices/tables.rst

 Tables With Only a Single Row
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is not common to save a table with only a single row entry.
-Consider if other ``neurodata_types`` might be better
-suited, such as a one-dimensional :nwb-schema:ref:`sec-TimeSeries` or any of its subtypes.
+Consider other ``neurodata_types``, such as a one-dimensional :nwb-schema:ref:`sec-TimeSeries` or any of its subtypes.

 Check function: :py:meth:`~nwbinspector.checks.tables.check_single_row`